Arunkumar-CH/MLApps/1.Loan Eligibility(MachineLearningModel)/README.md

 | Married | Applicant married (Y/N) |
 | Monthly Income | In Rupees |
 | Loan Amount | In Rupees |

+# Data Preprocessing to Model deployment is explained in below link:
+&&